CosmWasm/docs-deprecated/cw-plus/cw20/cw20-base-tutorial.md

 ## Upload and Instantiate a Contract {#upload-and-instantiate-a-contract}

-I will walk you though how to set up an example cw20 contract on Heldernet.
+I will walk you though how to set up an example cw20 contract on Pebblenet.

 ### Example: STAR {#example-star}